import numpy as np

 : This function takes every element of M

-, repeats it k times, and puts all these numbers in a one-dimension array.
+, repeats it k times, and puts all these numbers in a one-dimensional array.

 = np.array([[1,2],[3,4]])